BASETEN_API_KEY instead of a Thinking Machines key, and cluster routing resolves to your Baseten org rather than a Tinker tenant.

 Checkpoints come back as folders

 Tinker returns a single archive URL for a checkpoint.
 Loops returns a folder of files behind paginated presigned URLs, because weight sync writes an unzipped folder rather than a compressed archive.
 Consumer code paginates using?page_token= and ?page_size= query parameters instead of downloading a single file.
-See the Loops API overview for the checkpoint files route.
+See GET /v1/loops/checkpoints/{checkpoint_id}/files for the route.

 Authentication is a Baseten API key

-SetBASETEN_API_KEY in your environment and pass it when constructing ServiceClient.
-Most routes use the org-level scope (manage_org_training_projects); the session search route uses the per-user scope (manage_own_user_or_service_account).
+SetBASETEN_API_KEY in your environment before constructing ServiceClient; the SDK reads it by default.
+Pass api_key=... only when you need to override the environment variable.
 The Thinking Machines key used by Tinker is not accepted.
 See API keys for how to generate one.

 Cluster routing is per-org

 The cookbook recipes contain self-contained examples covering supervised fine-tuning, reinforcement learning from human feedback, distillation, and sampling.
-They run on Loops without modification to training logic.
-Running a recipe end to end is the fastest way to confirm that your environment is configured correctly and thattinker-loops is resolving the right namespace.
+Recipes that build one-dimensional loss inputs run on Loops without modification; recipes that build(N, K) targets do not.
+See Loss inputs are one-dimensional.
+Running a recipe end to end is the fastest way to confirm that your environment is configured correctly and that the tinker namespace is resolving to the Loops compatibility package.